vinkue/ale-meta-contrasts/README.md

-# ale-meta-contrasts
+# Empirical evaluation of meta-analytic contrasts
-Code for paper 'Consistent activation differences versus differences in consistent activation: Evaluating meta-analytic contrasts'
+This repository holds the code used for the paper 'Consistent activation differences versus differences in consistent activation: Evaluating meta-analytic contrasts'.